Above: Approaching the summit from Malaucène side.

 Ventoux was the last big climb I did before my year long struggle with injury that ended this May.
 During the lay-off In frustration, to avoid complete depression I worked-out at the gym and focused on losing some weight.
 Glad I did.

-Looking for another Ventoux cycling idea?
-Try cycling up to see the sunrise:
+Or try cycling up to see the sunrise: Details here.

 A dream.
 I never thought I'd be able to do this.
 Late autumn is the perfect time for this challenge.
 Ensuring quiet roads and cool temperatures.